 Enter the server name in the Add Reverse Proxy Rules dialog.

 Note: This is the internal URL which points to the Wyn Enterprise server installation.
 The incoming requests from the end users will be redirected to this location by IIS.
 For the purpose of this guide, we have used 'localhost:51980' as an example.

-In the left pane under Actions, click Apply.
+In the right pane under Actions, select Open Feature for Configuration File.

 - Restart the Wyn Service.